 However, it is inaccurate to label individual storms or events as a La Niña or El Niño event.
 Rather, these climate extremes affect the position and intensity of the jet streams, which in turn affect the intensity and track of storms.

 Economic Problems Around the Globe

 In summary, the ongoing temperature variations in the Pacific current and the unstable weather patterns caused by the continuous changes in temperatures are all part of a continuous cycle.
-There are of course phases in between the cycle, but the temperatures swing again.
-Although a number of people can shrug off and shovel extra snow, to others these changes forces them to completely adapt their livelihoods for instance to plant their crops at a different time of the season, catch fewer fish, move from one area to another in search of food or simply go hungry for a very long period of time.
+There are, of course, phases in between the cycle, but the temperatures swing again.
+Although a number of people can shrug off and shovel extra snow, to others, these changes force them to completely adapt their livelihoods, for instance, to plant their crops at a different time of the season, catch fewer fish, move from one area to another in search of food or simply go hungry for a very long period of time.